Student Services & Special Education

 Students who receive support in the Learning Resource Centers typically spend the majority of their school day with their general education peers and receive specialized academic instruction from the LRC staff as needed.

-Special day classes support needs of students who typically require more significant learning support and, as a result, may require a smaller more flexible environment with a higher teacher to student ratio.
-The SDC’s operate just like a classroom, and serve as the child’s primary learning environment.
+Special day classes support the needs of students who typically require more significant learning support and, as a result, may require a smaller more flexible environment with a higher teacher-to-student ratio.
+The SDC’s operate just like a classroom and serve as the child’s primary learning environment.
 The students enrolled in SDC programs access the general education setting for inclusion.

 Who is my child’s IEP case manager?